MerginMaps/docs/src/layer/qr-code/index.md

+---
+description: A field in the form can be set up for QR code scanning.
+Scan QR codes with your mobile device to fill in the values.
+---

 # QR code

 You can scan QR codes with your mobile device to fill in a field in the form.